-The Chicago LGBT family law attorneys of Nottage and Ward, LLP, have the legal expertise necessary to successfully employ collaborative solutions for LGBT couples in Illinois.
+The Chicago LGBTQ family law attorneys of Nottage and Ward, LLP, have the legal expertise necessary to successfully employ collaborative solutions for LGBTQ couples in Illinois.
 Contact our office at (312) 332-2915 to schedule a consultation.

 To learn more, click here.